datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

     One way to do this are :term:`ephemeral clone`\s, an alternative is to make :term:`git-annex` disregard the datasets annex completely using ``git annex dead here``.

-Using throw-away clones involves a build-up and tear-down routine for each job: Clone the analysis dataset hierarchy into a temporary location, run the computation, push the results, remove temporary dataset [#f4]_.
+Using throw-away clones involves a build-up and tear-down routine for each job but works well since datasets are by nature made for collaboration [#f7]_: Clone the analysis dataset hierarchy into a temporary location, run the computation, push the results, remove temporary dataset [#f4]_.

 All of this is done in a single script, which will be submitted as a job.

-To give you a first idea, a sketch of this is below in a :term:`bash` (shell) script.
+To give you a first idea, a sketch of this is in the :term:`bash` (shell) script below.
 Using `shell <https://en.wikipedia.org/wiki/Shell_script>`_ as the language for this script is a straight-forward choice as it allows you to script the DataLad workflow just as you would type it into your terminal, but other languages (e.g., using :ref:`DataLad's Python API <python>` or system calls in languages such as Matlab) would work as well.
 Fine-tuning and the complete script are shown in the findoutmore afterwards::

-   # everything is running under /tmp inside a compute job, /tmp is a performant local filesystem
+   # everything is running under /tmp inside a compute job,
+   # /tmp is job-specific local filesystem not shared between jobs
    $ cd /tmp

    # clone the superdataset
-   $ datalad clone /data/project/enki/superds ds
+   $ datalad clone /data/project/enki/super ds
    $ cd ds

    # get first-level subdatasets (-R1 = --recursion-limit 1)